Imagine this scenario… you get up in the morning knowing you have so much to get done that day.

 To avoid such situations, we have to be intentional with how we start each day and condition ourselves to be at our best consistently.

-Here are five simple things we can do daily during the first 30 minutes of our day to ensure we are mentally strong and ready to have a productive and effective day.
+Here are five simple things you can do daily during the first 30 minutes of your day to ensure you’re mentally strong and ready to have a productive and effective day.

 - Sit in silence for five minutes.
 We face the temptation of getting straight into our day from the time we get up, but that almost always puts us in reaction mode.
 A quiet mind is usually a focused mind because we have less mental noise or clutter.
 Allowing ourselves to be silent gives us a better chance of receiving new inspiration or insights for something we are working on or wanting to create.